 We run an extended day after-school club until 5pm for identified students once a week.
 All students can access all clubs and activities in school; this commitment is part of our inclusive ethos.
 Details of clubs can be found on the student page of the website.
 If support is needed, we will aim to do our best to meet this.

-Our student support centre caters for students who might be struggling to access education for a variety of reasons.
+Student profiles indicate the strategies that staff should employ to promote your child’s social and emotional development and this is monitored by the lead SEND teacher for your child.
+The learning centre works with students who might be struggling to access education for a variety of reasons and aims to support students to become independent, resilient learners.
+We may refer your child for additional intervention for social and communication skills or behaviour.
 We run a breakfast club nurture group for a small number of students and we employ a school counsellor.
 We offer Positive Support to identified students.

 Teachers working within our learning support department are extremely experienced and well qualified.